 Overview

-Devenish Island sits in the heart of Lower Lough Erne, just a short boat ride from the town of Enniskillen.
-The island’s name – Daimh Inis, or “Ox Island” – hints at its ancient agricultural roots, but it is the monastic complex that dominates the landscape.
-Visitors are greeted by a striking 81‑foot (≈ 25 m) round tower, a cluster of stone crosses, the ruins of St Molaise’s House and the 15th‑century St Mary’s Priory.
-The site is owned by the Kilravock Christian Trust and is listed as a State Care Monument, ensuring its preservation for future generations.
+Devenish Island lies in the heart of Lower Lough Erne, a short boat ride north of Enniskillen.
+Its Irish name, Daimh Inis (“Ox Island”), hints at ancient agricultural use, but the island is dominated by a remarkable monastic complex.
+Visitors encounter the iconic 81‑foot (≈ 25 m) round tower, the 12th‑century stone oratory known as St Molaise’s House, the ruined Great Church (Teampall Mór), the 15th‑century St Mary’s Priory and two intricately carved high crosses.
+The site is owned by the Kilravock Christian Trust and protected as a State Care Monument.

 What to See & Do

-- The Round Tower – Climb (where safe) to enjoy panoramic views of Lough Erne.
+- The Round Tower – At roughly 81 ft (≈ 25 m) high, visitors can climb (where safe) to enjoy panoramic views of Lough Erne.
 Four small windows face the cardinal points, each topped with a finely carved head.

-- Teampall Mór (the Great Church) – A 12th‑century structure whose ruined walls hint at the once‑imposing nave that served the monastic community.
+- Teampall Mór (The Great Church) – Ruined 12th‑century walls hint at the once‑imposing nave that served the monastic community.

-- St Mary’s Priory – A 15th‑century Augustinian abbey, now a tranquil ruin surrounded by grassland.
+- St Mary’s Priory – A tranquil 15th‑century Augustinian abbey surrounded by grassland.

-- High Crosses – Two 15th‑century stone crosses, once brightly painted, stand in the graveyard; their intricate carvings illustrate biblical scenes.
+- High Crosses & Grave Slabs – Two 15th‑century stone crosses, once brightly painted, stand in the upper graveyard, their biblical scenes intertwining Christian and Celtic motifs.

-- Visitor Centre – Provides contextual displays, including carved stones and information on the Soiscel Molaise (a medieval book shrine now housed in Dublin).
+- Visitor Centre – Offers contextual displays, including carved stones and a replica of the Soiscél Molaise (a medieval book shrine now in Dublin).

-Guided tours are available from several water‑transport operators; knowledgeable guides often share legends such as Saint Molaise’s ability to understand birds and the curative “bullán” stone reputed to heal ailments.
+- Guided Tours – Local water‑transport operators provide knowledgeable guides who recount legends such as Saint Molaise’s ability to understand birds and the curative “bullán” stone that attracted pilgrims.

 Practical Information